Blog General

 Overwhelmingly, text messaging is used as an immediate communication channel for the people — and the companies — you trust.

-But also, SMS feels more direct, and somehow more personal.
+But also, SMS messaging feels more direct, and somehow more personal.
 Sure, you may be sending a message to thousands of users, but the recipient will perceive it to be a direct message to them.

 The trust in this personal mode of communication reflects in its open rates.
 SMS messages have open rates of 98%.
 Compare that to the 20% open rate of email, and you’ll see how much more trust customers place on text messages over emails.
 01